Roy Yang Law

 Determining the Average Weekly Wage (AWW)

-3. Average Weekly Wage (AWW): Divide the projected annual earnings by 52.
+• Average Weekly Wage (AWW): Divide your projected annual earnings by 52 to arrive at your weekly compensation base.

 This gives you your Average Weekly Wage (AWW).

-For seasonal workers, follow the same process but multiply your daily wages by 200 instead of 260 to account for the shorter working period.
+For seasonal workers, follow the same process but multiply your daily wages by 200 instead of 260 to reflect fewer working days.

 Calculating Compensation Rates